 Earlier it had got a quite little entryway but in the 20th century, its entryway was transformed into a larger one.
 Chandika Sthan’s development was done by 40-50 years back by Rai Bahadur Kedar Nath Goinka, once again in the year 1991, Shyam Sunder Bhangad had done.
 Still, the improvement work is going on in the mandir.

-During the time of Navratri, tantriks from different regions come here to play for siddhi.
-For tantra sadhana, it has got the same significance as of kamakhya mandir of Assam.
+During the time of Navratri, tantriks from different regions came here to play for Siddhi.
+Tantra sadhana, it has the same significance as of Kamakhya mandir of Assam.
 During the Navratri’s Paramhans Swami Niranjana Nath Saraswati does the Satsang and Bhajan.

 How to Reach

-- By Air: The nearby Airport is the Jay Prakash Narayan International Airport and it is 186 kms from the temple.
+- By Air: The nearby Airport is the Jay Prakash Narayan International Airport and it is 186 km from the temple.

-- By Train: The nearby railway Station is the Jamalpur Junction and it is 13 kms away from the temple.
+- By Train: The nearby railway Station is the Jamalpur Junction and it is 13 km away from the temple.

-- By Road: Jamalpur is 13 kms away from Munger.
+- By Road: Jamalpur is 13 km away from Munger.
 Buses, taxis, and auto-rickshaws are frequently available to reach the temple.